How to Eat Well in a Processed Food World (Without Overthinking It)

 Final Thoughts (and a little tough love)

 We all deserve to know what’s in our food, how it’s made, and what it’s doing to our bodies.
-That’s not asking for too much; that’s basic.
+That’s not extreme.
+That’s the baseline we should expect.
 So no, this post isn’t about fear, it’s about facts, and if you’re sick of being tricked, misled, and gaslit by food companies, you’re not crazy, you’re paying attention.

-You don’t need to eat perfectly.
+You don’t need to eat perfectly to feel better.
 You just need to stop outsourcing your decisions to marketing copy.

 Save or Share This With Someone Who: